-The General track prepares students as public health generalists.
+The goal of the General Track of the BS in Public Health is to prepare public health generalists with the skills and knowledge necessary to function effectively from a public health perspective.
 In addition to instruction in the core areas of public health, the General track allows students to select from a variety of elective courses to construct an educational program that meets their specific needs and interests.

 Working closely with an academic advisor, students may focus their elective course choices in several specialized areas or may select a variety of elective offerings to explore several different areas of public health.
 Students further explore their interests in the field of public health through the completion of a 6-credit, 240-hour internship during their final semester of study.